RudyR32/School_District_Analysis/README.md

 A Summary of my findings can be found in the Module 4 Challenge Summary File

 ## Analysis
 Analysis of the school performance can be found in the PyCitySchool file.
-FUrther Analysis of the affect of removing the 9th grade class from Thomas High can be found in the PyCitySchool_Challenge file.
+Further Analysis of the affect of removing the 9th grade class from Thomas High can be found in the PyCitySchool_Challenge file.